Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Conclusions and outlook

 \section{Conclusions and outlook}

-Our focus on the frequentist properties of the uncertainty estimates is one of the main differences between this work and much of the other related work on uncertainty quantification in remote sensing, which tends to predominantly focus on Bayesian approaches.
-The frequentist and Bayesian paradigms answer fundamentally different questions about the unknown parameter $\theta$, and as is well known from the extensive debate in the literature, both approaches are valuable in their own right.
-The question we set out to answer is the following: Given a fixed state of the atmosphere corresponding to a given satellite overpass, what are the repeated sampling properties of the confidence intervals, where the repetitions are over the instrument noise $\bm{\varepsilon}$?
+Our focus on the frequentist properties of the uncertainty estimates is one of the main differences between this work and much of the other related work on uncertainty quantification in remote sensing, which tends to predominantly focus on Bayesian construction and evaluation of uncertainties.
+The frequentist and Bayesian paradigms answer fundamentally different questions about the unknown parameter $\theta$, and as is well known from the extensive discussion in the literature (see \cite{tenorio2017,Biegler2011,stark2011,Scales2001,Evans2002} for references specific to inverse problems), both approaches are valuable in their own right.
+The question we set out to answer is the following: Given a fixed state of the atmosphere corresponding to a given satellite overpass, what are the repeated sampling properties of the uncertainty intervals, when the repetitions are over the instrument noise~$\bm{\varepsilon}$?
 Hence, most of our probabilities and expectations are taken with respect to the noise $\bm{\varepsilon}$, while some previous works take expectations over both $\bm{\varepsilon}$ and $\bm{x}$ \cite{hobbs2017,nguyen2019}.
-Arguably, properties calculated with respect to $\bm{\varepsilon}$ are more relevant for downstream scientific use, where, for example, carbon flux estimates use OCO-2 data to gain information about the instantaneous state of the atmosphere corresponding to a particular $\bm{x}$ instead of an average~$\bm{x}$.
+In the case of the operational retrieval, our studies constitute a frequentist evaluation of the underlying Bayesian procedure \cite{Bayarri2004}.
+Arguably, properties calculated with respect to $\bm{\varepsilon}$ are potentially more relevant for downstream scientific use, where, for example, carbon flux estimates use OCO-2 data to gain information about the instantaneous state of the atmosphere corresponding to a particular $\bm{x}$ instead of an average~$\bm{x}$.